There are two ways to add new functions to MySQL:

 version.
 See section 1.2.22.3 How to Report Bugs or Problems.

-, as well as
+mysql-test-run, as well as

-contents of all .reject
+contents of all .reject files in mysql-test/r directory.

 cd mysql-test mysql-test-run --local test-nameIf this fails, then you should configure MySQL with

-and run mysql-test-run
+--with-debug and run mysql-test-run with the

-option.
+--debug option.
 If this also fails send the trace file

 `var/tmp/master.trace' to ftp://support.mysql.com/pub/mysql/secret